What You Can Learn from My First Ultra-Marathon [72K/45M]

 On the evening of the fourth day, I went out for a run.
 Slowly, carefully, 10 kilometers with a heart rate below 129.
 Legs were fine!
 I still felt some stiffness in the “downhill braking” muscles.

 Should I start running ultras from now on?

 I don’t think I can do it very often.

-Running an ultra-marathon will take a lot of time even in a shorter form I described above.
-And then there’s lack of productivity during the recovery period.
+Running an ultra-marathon will take a lot of time, even in a shorter form I described above.
+And then there’s a lack of productivity during the recovery period.

 Putting it all together, it seems that once or twice a year would be a reasonable frequency.

 Another aspect is the distance.
 I think you should run the whole ultra in one go with some short breaks for resting.

 I don’t think you can consider it one run if you take an 8 to 10-hour break for sleeping.

 If you run 50k today and 50k tomorrow, then you can’t consider that a 100k ultra-marathon.
 My Endomondo has recorded more than 18,000 kilometers since 2011.
 I can’t say I ran a 18000k ultra-marathon.